Tiance-Zhang/infsci2470-final/Report.md

 ## Challenges

-`Discuss any challenges you faced in trying to develop this app.
-Were there libraries or technologies you wanted to use but we’re frustrating?
-Where there features you couldn’t get working?`
 Backend:

 1. I used the library-'passport' and I built two tables in database(One stored costumers' account information. another stored administrators' account information).